Cloudy Blotches on Silestone Countertop

 Typical performance is nearly the same when comparing daily use of Granite vs. Silestone or quartz countertop materials

-However, stains in granite can almost always be removed and most types of damage repaired where discoloration stains or other finish damage to quartz often is not repairable.
+However, stains in granite can almost always be removed and most types of damage repaired where discoloration stains or other finish damage to quartz is often permanent.

 Silestone and engineered quartz countertops

 are still excellent, but repairability is a big advantage.

 Cloudiness and Silestone problems don't happen in many cases, but when they do it's nice to have some options other than to live with it or tear it out.

 FAQ's: Cloudy Blotches on Silestone CountertopsHow do you fix dull spots on quartz?

 Honestly, repolishing dull spots on quartz is hit or miss.
 In some cases on quartz, this Granite Polishing Kit

 works great.How do you restore the shine to Silestone?